-(IV) FINANCIAL ASSETS - IMPAIRMENT
+(IV)FINANCIAL ASSETS - IMPAIRMENT

-The group assesses, on a forward-looking basis, the expected credit losses (ECLs)

-associated with its cash and cash equivalents amounts due by investee entity an associated with its cash and cash equivalents, amounts due by investee entity and trade receivables.
+The group assesses, on a forward-looking basis, the expected credit losses (ECLs) associated with its cash and cash equivalents, amounts due by investee entity and trade receivables.

 Lifetime ECLs are recognised when there has been a significant increase in credit risk since initial recognition.
 If, on the other hand, the credit risk on the financial instrument has not increased significantly since initial recognition, the group measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.
 The assessment of whether lifetime ECLs should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.